MLHale/nebraska-gencyber-modules/containers/README.md

 Let's add a subscriber to catch input events going to the cloudbit:
 * make a POST request, using `POSTMAN` to https://api-http.littlebitscloud.cc/v2/subscriptions
-* In our case we want to make a server listen for the `cloudbit`, so lets use a URI endpoint as the subscriber
+* In our case we want to make a server listen for the `cloudbit`, so let's use a URI endpoint as the subscriber
 * Make sure you use the same headers that you used in the `REST` tutorial.
 If you don't remember it should be:

 `headers`: